ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Discussion

-This work was funded by the U.S. National Institutes of Health through National Cancer Institute (NCI/NIH) grant R01CA211080 and R01CA255479 (O.C.A), Swiss National Science Foundation grant IZSEZ0\_188859 (A.K.), by NIH/NCI Brain Cancer Specialized Programs of Research Excellence (SPORE) grant P50 CA165962 (T.T.B. and D.P.C.), and by Austrian Science Fund (FWF): KLI 1106, P 34198 and J 4124 (B.S, L.H. and W.B.).
+This work was funded by the U.S. National Institutes of Health through National Cancer Institute (NCI/NIH) grant R01CA211080 and R01CA255479 (O.C.A), Swiss National Science Foundation grant IZSEZ0\_188859 (A.K.), and by Austrian Science Fund (FWF): KLI 1106, P 34198 and J 4124 (B.S, L.H. and W.B.).
 This research used the imaging equipment at Athinoula A. Martinos Center for Biomedical Imaging provided by the Center for Functional Neuroimaging Technologies, P41EB015896, a P41 Biotechnology Resource Grant supported by the National Institute of Biomedical Imaging and Bioengineering (NIBIB), National Institutes of Health.